SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 -----------------

 A :newTerm:`class declaration` introduces a named, class type into your program.
-Class declarations begin with the keyword ``class`` and have the following form:
+Class declarations are declared using the keyword ``class`` and have the following form:

 .. syntax-outline::